 The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
 This cost is included in employee benefit expense in Statement of Profit and Loss.

-Remeasurement gains and losses arising from experience adjustments and changes in actuarial assumptions are recognised in the period in which they occur, directly in other comprehensive income.
+occur, directly in other comprehensive income.
 They are included in retained earnings in the Statement of Changes in Equity and in the Balance Sheet.

 Defined contribution plans

 The Company has defined contribution plans for post retirements benefits, namely, Employee Provident Fund Scheme administered through Provident Fund Commissioner.
-The Company's contribution is charged to revenue every year.
+The Company’s contribution is charged to revenue every year.
 The Company has no further payment obligations once the contributions have been paid.
-The Company's contribution to State Plans namely Employees' State Insurance Fund Scheme, Employees' Pension Scheme and Labour welfare fund are charged to the Statement of Profit and Loss every year.
+The Company’s contribution to State Plans namely Employees’ State Insurance Fund Scheme, Employees’ Pension Scheme and Labor welfare fund are charged to the Statement of Profit and Loss every year.

 Termination Benefits